Carol42/Carol42/.github/ISSUE_TEMPLATE/guestbook-entry.md

 ---
-name: Guestbook entry
+name: :book: Guestbook entry
-about: Send a cool message to me!
+about: Send a cool message to me!:memo:
 title: ''
 labels: ''
 assignees: ''